 Rotary tattoo machines get their power from an external source.
 Power is usually supplied by either a clip cord or RCA.
 Clip cords swing and articulate while you’re working but RCA is generally a more stable connection and doesn’t swing against contacts.

 In the end, when comparing different models, it all boils down to your taste and style as a tattoo artist as to which is the very best rotary tattoo machine on the market.
 This guide also has a good in-depth guide on the best tattoo machines on the market and would be a great read.

 - 7-8 Shading voltage

-The Dragonhawk Extreme tops the list as the best rotary tattoo machines as it is a lightweight, high performing tattoo machine.
-Powerful and quiet, you can use this machine like painting on the body with a brush than with a machine this machine.
+The Dragonhawk Extreme tops the list as the best rotary tattoo machines as it is a lightweight, high-performing machine for skin art.
+Powerful and quiet, using this machine is more like painting on the body with a brush than with a machine this machine.
 The Swiss imported motor gives you extra stability.
-Dragonhawk is one of the better companies with respect to their customer service on their products.
+Dragonhawk is one of the better companies with respect to their customer service for all their products.

 - Nearly silent

 - Runs smoothly